SophieDeBenedetto/stream_chat/blog.md

 end
 ```

-Here, we query for the previous five messages that are older that the current oldest message.
+We query for the previous five messages that are older than the current oldest message.
 Then, we insert this batch of five messages into the stream.
 Finally, we assign a new oldest message ID.

 Let's take a closer look at the `stream_batch_insert` function now.
 This is a hand-rolled function since the streams API doesn't currently support a "batch insert" feature.